Croats: Personal union with Hungary (1102–1918)

 The Cetingrad Charter from 1 January 1527, when Croatian Sabor elected the Habsburg monarchy.

-However, the Hungarian-Croatian Kingdom was not enough well prepared and organized and the Ottoman Empire expanded further in the 16th century to include most of Slavonia, western Bosnia and Lika.
+However, the Hungarian-Croatian Kingdom was not enough well prepared and organized, and the Ottoman Empire expanded further in the 16th century to include most of Slavonia, western Bosnia, and Lika.
 For the sake of stopping the Ottoman conquering and possible assault on the capital of Vienna, the large areas of Croatia and Slavonia (even Hungary and Romania) bordering the Ottoman Empire were organized as a Military Frontier which was ruled directly from Vienna military headquarters.
-The invasion caused migration of Croats, and the area which became deserted was subsequently settled by Serbs, Vlachs, Germans and others.
+The invasion caused migration of Croats, and the area which became deserted was subsequently settled by Serbs, Vlachs, Germans, and others.
 The negative effects of feudalism escalated in 1573 when the peasants in northern Croatia and Slovenia rebelled against their feudal lords due to various injustices.
 After the fall of Bihać fort in 1592, only small areas of Croatia remained unrecovered.
-The remaining 16800 km² were referred to as the reliquiae reliquiarum of the once great Croatian kingdom.
+The remaining 16800 km² were referred to as the reliquiae reliquiarum of the once Croatian kingdom.

 Croats stopped the Ottoman advance in Croatia at the battle of Sisak in 1593, 100 years after the defeat at Krbava field, and the short Long Turkish War ended with the Peace of Zsitvatorok in 1606, after which Croatian classes tried unsuccessfully to have their territory on the Military Frontier restored to rule by the Croatian Ban, managing only to restore a small area of lost territory but failed to regain large parts of Croatian Kingdom (present-day western Bosnia and Herzegovina), as the present-day border between the two countries is a remnant of this outcome.